axelson/impression_dash/README.md

+Sparkline modules

+Dash.Sparkline.ScenicComponent
+- Receives a %Contex.Sparkline{} and renders it to Scenic primitives

+Dash.Sparkline
+- Receives a %Contex.Sparkline{} and returns a %Dash.Sparkline{}

+Dash.SvgPathParser
+- Receives an SVG path (the `d` parameter) and parses it into draw commands

+TODO:
+- [ ] refresh daily
+- [ ] display all the graphs
+- [ ] label the graphs
+- [ ] don't put the data fetch in the scenic component

 [Scenic](https://github.com/boydm/scenic/) application to drive an Inky Impression

 Currently is able to display a random quote from a Trello list that I have.